-The Sitka Local Foods Network is holding an open house for potential board members and volunteers from 6-7:45 p.m. on Wednesday, April 24, at the Sitka Public Library, Gus Adams Meeting Room.
+The Sitka Local Foods Network is holding an open house for potential board members and volunteers from 6-7 p.m. on Wednesday, June 9.
+Due to COVID-19 coronavirus health concerns and the need to social-distance, we will meet using Zoom online meetings (a meeting link will be sent by email if you contact Charles Bingham at the email address below).
 This is a good time to learn about what we’re doing and how you can help.

 Please consider joining the board of directors for the Sitka Local Foods Network to help us pursue our mission to increase the amount of locally produced and harvested food in the diets of Southeast Alaskans.
 We need more board members in order to keep running our programs.

 We also are looking to increase our pool of volunteers who will help out during the various projects hosted by the network each year (no formal application needed, just send us your name/contact info and what types of projects you enjoy).
-We need volunteers to help with the upcoming Sitka Farmers Market, helping our lead gardener at St. Peter’s Fellowship Farm, and helping us teach gardening classes or working with our garden mentor program families.
+We need volunteers to help with the upcoming Sitka Farmers Markets, helpers for our lead gardener at St. Peter’s Fellowship Farm, and people to teach gardening classes.

-The next regular Sitka Local Foods Network board meeting is from 6-7:45 p.m. on Wednesday, April 24, at the Sitka Public Library, Gus Adams Meeting Room.
+The next regular Sitka Local Foods Network board meeting is from 6-7 p.m. on Wednesday, June 9, using Zoom online meetings (email firstname.lastname@example.org to get a link to join our meeting).
 The board usually meets once every 4-6 weeks.
 Please note, we will sometimes move our meetings to avoid conflicts with board member schedules, venue schedules and to ensure a quorum.
 All of our board meetings are open to the public.